 During the first quarter of 2011, we completed the redevelopment of our Hilton Head I, SC center and celebrated a grand re-opening on March 31, 2011.
-As of April 27, 2011, the 177,000 square foot center had leases signed or out for signature on 94% of the leasable square feet.
+As of June 30, 2011, the 177,000 square foot center was 96% occupied.
 In addition, the property features four pad sites, three of which are currently leased.
-The total incremental cost for the redeveloped center, including development and leasing costs, are expected to be approximately \$43.0 million.

-Commitments to complete construction of our redevelopment and other capital expenditure requirements amounted to approximately \$5.0 million at March 31, 2011.
+Commitments to complete portfolio-wide capital expenditure requirements amounted to approximately\$4.1 million at June 30, 2011.
 Commitments for construction represent only those costs contractually required to be paid by us.